A new biometric border control and visa management system has been installed at Kotoka International Airport in Accra, Ghana.

 President urges British Airways to upgrade service quality

 The President of Ghana, Nana Addo Dankwa Akufo-Addo, has urged British Airways to upgrade the quality of their services on the Accra-London-Accra route.

-He said that there had been complaints about the quality of the planes on the route, the inconvenience of the terminal where they embark and disembark at the Heathrow Airport and general quality of services by the leading airline.
+He said that there had been complaints about the quality of the planes on the route, the inconvenience of the terminal where they embark and disembark at Heathrow Airport and the general quality of services by the British Airways.